QryptInc/QryptInc.github.io/content/DQKD/_index.md

 ## What is DQKD?

 DQKD is a functional and easy-to-set-up alternative to [QKD](https://www.nsa.gov/Cybersecurity/Quantum-Key-Distribution-QKD-and-Quantum-Cryptography-QC/), aiming to attain the level of security granted by QKD with a fraction of the deployment cost.
 We do so by using Qrypt's [BLAST](https://www.qrypt.com/wp-content/uploads/2022/03/Whitepaper-EverlastingSecurity.pdf#page=9) technology to generate key material safely at the endpoints.
-Unlike standard QKD, Qrypt's BLAST-based QKD removes the need for specialized instalations such as satalite and fiber optic.
+Unlike standard QKD, Qrypt's BLAST-based QKD removes the need for specialized instalations such as satalite or fiber optic.
 ## How it works:
 ### From the User Perspective (simplest example)
 1. Alice wants to generate symmetric keys with Bob, without sending the key material directly between her and Bob